failgood/failgood/README.md

 ### the junit-platform-engine

-To use the JUnit engine add the JUnit platform launcher to your gradle file dependency block
+To use the JUnit engine add the JUnit platform launcher to your gradle file dependency block:

 ```kotlin
     testRuntimeOnly("org.junit.platform:junit-platform-launcher:1.7.0")
 ```

+Make sure to select "run tests in IDEA" in your gradle settings, running via gradle is currently not supported (coming soon)
-then you can run all tests or all tests in a package via IDEA.
+You can run all tests or all tests in a package via IDEA.
 If you want to run a single test file you have to manually enter a regex into the JUnit run dialog, for example `.*ContextExecutorTest` to run the ContextExecutorTest.

 ### The main method method

+g
 ```kotlin
 fun main() {
   // this will find tests in all files named *Test in the same source root as the main class